apache/usergrid/docs/data-queries/querying-your-data.md

 When you query your data, the API response is formatted in JavaScript Object Notation (JSON).
 This is a common format used for parameter and return values in REST web services.

 Data corresponding to the response is captured in the response’s entities array.
 The array will include one JSON-object for each entity returned for the query.
 Each returned entity will include a number of default properties, including the UUID of the entity, the entity type, and values for properties such as name, username, email, and so on.
-For a complete list of default properties by entity type, see Default Data Entity Types.
+For a complete list of default properties by entity type, see [Default Data Entities](../rest-endpoints/api-doc.html#models).

 For example, the following query for all entities of type user where the name property equals 'Gladys Kravitz':